 A Closer Look at SWOT Analysis

 It is important to be cognizant of your weaknesses because these could be areas that are undermining the potential profitability of your company.
 They could also be areas where your competitors are gaining a strategic advantage over your company.
-Either way it is important to address weaknesses to mitigate potential harmful effects.
+Either way, it is important to address weaknesses to mitigate potential harmful effects.

 Limitations of SWOT Analysis

-SWOT analysis can be very useful for a business to utilize, but it does have its limitations.
+A SWOT analysis can be very useful for a business to utilize, but it does have its limitations.
 The most important of these limitations is that it ignores financial and valuation multiples.

-Usefulness of SWOT Analysis
+Usefulness of a SWOT Analysis

 Furthermore, SWOT analysis should not be the only tool that you use before you make big decision for your company as it is also critical for you to make a detailed financial analysis and forecast before making a decision.

 There is no way to be ready for every situation that may result from making a business decision, but business owners that perform a SWOT analysis are invariably better off, and better prepared, than their counterparts that do not.